 As is evident from the first two photos, I have a lot of Ikea throw rugs.
 Left over from when I was a grad student and tried to hide a hideous brown carpet in my apartment, the rugs have now been re-purposed to protect the carpet in my studio.

 In the photo on the left, you can see my standing easel; adjustable so that I can have any size canvas, its the perfect height for painting.
-Since I tend to stand while I paint, this is an important feature.
+This is important since I tend to stand while I paint.

 The monochromatic painting on the wall might be finished.... but it might not be, I'm not sure yet!
 The painting on the easel is a gift and will not be seen at the studio tour.